Welcome to my site!

 Enjoy my Paintings!

 All Original Paintings for sale are 100% hand painted, and they are available for immediate shipping.
-All paintings are shipped within two to three business days after payment is cleared.
+All paintings, including oversized canvas paintings, are shipped within two to three business days after payment is cleared.
 Shipping and handling is FREE Worldwide.

 Make an Offer Now!
 On any original wall art for sale.
 After you submit your best offer, you'll get a response within 24 hours.